MrShakes/crowdbotics/README.md

 Just git clone from here: https://github.com/MrShakes/crowdbotics.git

-Run `npm install` or `yarn install` then `yarn start` to start development server
+Run `npm install` or `yarn install` then `yarn start` to start development server You can run the App on your phone from there

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).